notmaintained/wcurl/README.md

 $ php composer.phar install
 ```

-This will download wcurl into the `vendor\sandeepshetty\wcurl` directory.
+This will download wcurl into the `vendor/sandeepshetty/wcurl` directory.

 To learn more about Composer visit http://getcomposer.org/